biocommons/anyvar/docs/source/getting_started/docker_compose.rst

 Once the containers are running, visit `http://127.0.0.1:8010/docs <http://127.0.0.1:8010/docs>`_ to view the interactive Swagger UI and confirm the service is responding.

-See :doc:`REST API usage <../usage/rest_api>` for supported server functions and endpoints, and :doc:`Configuring Docker Compose <docker_compose>` for more configuration information.
+See :doc:`REST API usage <../usage/rest_api>` for supported server functions and endpoints, and :doc:`Configuring Docker Compose <../configuration/docker_compose>` for more configuration information.